tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 implementation** in some modules (and I think I've shown the correlation pretty well).
 I said that it's silly, because **Python is not subject to the same limitations** of Java, which dictate how the Java implementation works.
-I'm not going to open the discussion over whether OOP is good or bad, or mix-ins vs. interfaces, etc. -- I'm simply saying that "Java concepts" (which I called *Javaisms*) seem to enter Python **for no good reason**, meaning, in Python we have better (more Pythonic) ways to do it.
+I'm not going to open the discussion over whether OOP is good or bad, or mix-ins vs. interfaces, etc. -- <span style="background: #FFA">
+I'm simply saying that "Java concepts" (which I called *Javaisms*) seem to enter Python **for no good reason**</span>, meaning, in Python we have better ways to do it.
 I hope the scope of my discussion is clear now.

 ## When Life Throws Lemons At You ##